-So like I said in the beginning of this article, I’m simply shell-shocked.
+So like I said at the beginning of this article, I’m simply shell-shocked.

 Isn’t it interesting about how we, as humans, normalize things?
 Towards the end of our two-year stay in the Med I definitely tired of seeing ancient amphitheaters.
 Yes, I’m at fault for trying to hit ever historical archeological finding, but I just couldn’t help it.
 If you have Pompeii within your reach you’re not going to pass it by!

-I have to admit that I also struggled with having to fail (over and over) at speaking a foreign language or dealing with the repercussions of buying baking power instead of backing soda (I often couldn’t understand the packaging and purchased the wrong ingredients).
+I have to admit that I also struggled with having to fail (over and over) at speaking a foreign language or dealing with the repercussions of buying baking powder instead of baking soda (I often couldn’t understand the packaging and purchased the wrong ingredients).

 I think I’ll have to scratch the ‘exciting’ bit because since we sold up and sailed away, my life has had more excitement than I ever experienced in my previous 39 years of life.

 Sailing around the Mediterranean was amazing.
 I loved every moment of it.
 Now that we’re in the Caribbean, however, when I look back I can see that life in the Med became somewhat predictable.

 In the Caribbean, everything is fresh, new, and very unpredictable!